Welcome to Los Angeles Telephone!

 If you have a problem with or question about vintage Western Electric telephones and

-small telephone systems from the sixties and seventies, or questions about Asterisk, please feel free to contact us.
+small telephone systems from the sixties and seventies, or questions about the Asterisk software PBX, please feel free to contact us.

 Calls from other vintage telephone collectors and those interested in VOIP and Asterisk are always welcome!